beryxz/unifi-webex-dl/README.md

 Cookie: ahoy_visitor=***,ahoy_visit=***,_ea_involvio_lti_session=***
 ```

-The response is an object like the following
+The response is an array of objects like the following

 ```json
 [